Philip Sugden: Early life

-Philip Sugden was born on 27 January 1947, in Kingston-upon-Hull, England, the younger of twin boys.
-His brother was John Sugden, the internationally acclaimed historian, and author of Tecumseh, a Life, Nelson, A Dream of Glory, and Nelson, The Sword of Albion, among other works.
+Philip Sugden was born on 27 January 1947, in Kingston-upon-Hull, the younger of twin boys.
+His brother was John Sugden, historian and author.
 Their father, John Henry Sugden (1914–1996), was a painter and decorator, whose seasonal trade made him vulnerable to spells of unemployment and short hours; their mother, Lily (née Cuthbertson, 1914–1981), eventually took part-time factory work to keep the boys at school.

 Philip Sugden left school at the age of 16 and was employed by Humber Joiners and in the offices of the Hull Corporation Parks Department before completing his A-levels at the Hull College of Commerce.
 He graduated from the University of Hull in 1972.

 In 1976, he took a teaching position at Chenet School in Cannock.
 But his first love remained research and writing, and he had become absorbed in the history of crime in the Georgian era.
 A detailed study of the London underworld of Jack Sheppard, a celebrated criminal of the early 18th century, became a lifelong preoccupation.